bcdev254/crypto-advisor/README.md

 1. **Build Contracts:** Build the smart contracts using the `sui move build` command.

-2. **Deploy Contracts:** Deploy the compiled contracts to the SUI blockchain using your preferred deployment method (e.g., SUI CLI, SUI IDE).
+2. **Deploy Contracts:** Deploy the compiled contracts to the SUI blockchain using your preferred deployment method 'sui client publish --gas-budget 100000000'(e.g., SUI CLI, SUI IDE).

 3. **Interact with Contracts:** Use SUI transactions to interact with the deployed contracts, such as creating sessions, booking sessions, submitting payments, resolving disputes, and requesting refunds.